dentarg/auth0-blog/_posts/2016-11-09-migrating-an-angular-1-app-to-angular-2-part-2.markdown

 ]
 ```

-Here we can see that the response is an array of dinosaur objects.
+We can see that the response is an array of dinosaur objects.
 Each dinosaur has an `id` and a `name`.
-We can see that the `id` is a number and the `name` is a string.
+We can see the `id` is a number and the `name` is a string.
 Now we can create a model.

 We'll have more than one model, so let's create a folder for models to keep our app scalable: `ng2-dinos/src/app/core/models`.
 In this folder, we'll make our model file: `dino.model.ts`.